furryfixer/gksudo-pk/index.md

 Temporary $XDG_RUNTIME_DIR directories are created separately from the standard ones.

-Gksudo-pk, or it's gksu/gksudo link, can be used in .desktop files or custom actions, allowing the elevation of privileges with a right mouse click or menu selection from within most common file managers.
+A companion script, "filemanager-gksudo-pk" is available in a separate repository.
+This leverages gksudo-pk to provide a menu option allowing the elevation of privileges from within most common file managers.
 You will be warned when doing this.
 In single or 2-3 user situations, this can be very convenient for EXAMINING protected files or directories, but should not be abused by indiscriminately (or accidentaly) deleting or modifying them with gksudo-pk.
 Never elevate to superuser when there is no need.

 The script relies heavily on creating small temporary files in the /tmp directory.
 Obviously, it will run faster and be easier on drives if /tmp is a tmpfs in RAM.